what is rum?

 For distillation, there are essentially two types of stills: pot and column (column stills are also called patent or Coffey stills after their inventor Aeneas Coffey).
 Generally speaking, pot stills produce more full-flavoured rums, while column stills produce lighter-bodied rums.
 A third type called a hybrid still, combine both pot and column still design into an efficient apparatus that makes higher alcohol spirit while retaining some of the pot still flavour.

 While the newly distilled rum has its own flavour, most aged rum gets as much or more of its taste from the barrel in which it’s aged.
 Most Caribbean rum is aged in used 53-gallon Bourbon barrels, which is a result of the strict laws governing the production of Kentucky Bourbon.
-All Kentucky Bourbon must be aged in *new* charred white oak barrels, so that leaves a plethora of lightly used barrels on the market for rum ageing.
+All Kentucky Bourbon must be aged in *new* charred white oak barrels, so that leaves a plethora of lightly used barrels on the market for rum aging.

 The flavours imparted by oak are numerous.
 At its most basic level, we can say that charred oak provides a smoky, woody flavour.
 Digging a bit deeper, we can add that charring the wood breaks the cellular structure of the hemicellulose and frees the lignins and tannins.
 It’s also where the signature vanilla flavour comes from—it’s vanillin from the wood.
 Oak also provides some sweetness through its own wood sugars.
 The toasted caramel flavour?
 That also comes from the wood.
-And finally, the charred oak provides the color.
+And finally, the charred oak provides the colour.

 *Source credit: Thank you to our friend Josh Miller of Inu A Kena who helped us create this content.
 For more detailed information, please visit: